thisishusseinali/FLAPPY-BIRD/README.md

 ## Description

-**FLAPPY-BIRD** is a Python-based game using the Pygame library, providing a classic Flappy Bird experience.
+a Python-based game using the Pygame library, providing a classic Flappy Bird experience.
 Navigate the bird through pipes, aim for a high score, and enjoy a simple yet engaging gaming adventure.

 ## Installation